minio/docs/source/reference/minio-mc-admin/mc-admin-user-list.rst

 .. start-mc-admin-user-list-desc

-The :mc:`mc admin user list` command lists all :ref:`MinIO users <minio-internal-idp>` on the target MinIO deployment.
+The :mc:`mc admin user ls` command lists all :ref:`MinIO users <minio-internal-idp>` on the target MinIO deployment.

 .. end-mc-admin-user-list-desc

+The :mc:`mc admin user list` command has equivalent functionality to :mc:`mc admin user ls`.

-:mc-cmd:`mc admin user list` does *not* return the access key or secret key associated to a user.
+:mc-cmd:`mc admin user ls` does *not* return the access key or secret key associated to a user.
 Use :mc-cmd:`mc admin user info` to retrieve detailed user information, including the user access key.

 To manage external Identity Provider users, see :mc:`OIDC <mc admin idp openid>` or :mc:`AD/LDAP <mc admin idp ldap>`.